 While Jeff is the artist who creates our “vinous elixirs” as Robert M. Parker, Jr., calls them, Alexandra is the glue that binds our team, and the Jeff Cohn family.
 “Ask Alexandra,” can be heard every day at the tasting room, office, and winery.
 She knows the business inside and out.
 From production to accounting, Alexandra seamlessly changes her hats like a performer changes costumes.
 She is an accountant by trade, managing all financial aspects of the business, but she’s no bean counter.
 Her creativity shines through in all that we do.
 From label designs, marketing, and wine club administration to tasting room design, event coordination, and managing sales, you can see Alexandra’s mark on everything that we do.
 Her favorite job is being a wife and mother.
 She loves to cook, bake, and entertain in between carpooling, taking care of two teenage girls, and training a new puppy.
 She is creative, crafty, and has more energy than the rest of the team put together.
 Her enthusiasm is contagious, encouraging us all to think outside of the box while not reinventing the wheel.

 Jeff and Alexandra’s youngest daughter Haley’s name adorns our flagship Rockpile Vineyard Syrah.
 Jeff and the Rockpile Vineyard have a long, loving friendship with some rocky moments, sometimes like Haley.
 “She is a bit hard headed and determined, insistent on doing things her way.
 Yet, she too has a soft and generous side not unlike the Rockpile Syrah which has many layers and complexities, just like Haley.”
-She started high school last fall, and is spreading her artistic wings through drawing and painting.
+She started high school last fall, and is spreading her artistic wings through drawing and water color painting.